 The rapidly changing nature of the markets in which we compete makes it difficult to accurately forecast our revenues and operating results.
-Furthermore, we expect our revenues and operating results to fluctuate in the future due to a number of factors, including the following:
+Moreover, we expect our future revenues and operating results to fluctuate due to a number of factors, including the following:

-- the timing of sales of our products; - unexpected delays in introducing new products; - increased expenses, whether related to sales and marketing, or administration; and - costs related to anticipated acquisitions of complementary businesses.
+- the timing of sales of our products; - unexpected delays in the introduction of new products; - increased expenses, whether related to sales and marketing, or administration; and - costs related to anticipated acquisitions of complementary businesses.